 This Draft Best Practice is published by the IMF User Group.
 As a draft, it may be updated, replaced or obsoleted by other documents at any time.
 This document should not be cited as anything other than work in progress.
 Readers are encouraged to consult the following for a list of current issues, to which they are invited to contribute.

-https://github.com/imfug/003-ttml-authoring
+https://github.com/imfug/003-imsc-authoring

 This work is © 2018 Hollywood Professional Association and licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.